Learn the types of Pipeline steps

 The easiest way to create your own step is to start by using the definition of an existing step.

 Here is the resulting yaml:

-- the implementation (i.e. what yaml gets inserted in the pipline)
+- The implementation (i.e. what yaml gets inserted in the pipeline)

 For the metadata section note the following: